What Is a Good GPA? High School and College Guide

 Weighted vs. Unweighted GPA: Which One Matters?

 An unweighted GPA treats every class equally on a 4.0 scale.
 A weighted GPA gives extra points for harder courses.
-AP, IB, and honours classes typically add 0.5 to 1.0 extra points to your grade.
+AP, IB, and honors classes typically add 0.5 to 1.0 extra points to your grade.

 For example, a B in AP Chemistry becomes a 3.7 on a weighted scale instead of the standard 3.0.